 Kathy grew up on the east coast in the small town of Natick, a Boston suburb.
 She attended the University of California, Berkeley, followed by two years at Washington University in St. Louis for an MFA in Printmaking.
-Currently, Kathy lives and works in the Silicon Valley where she is an Associate Professor of Studio Art and chair of the Department of Art and Art History at Santa Clara University.
+Currently, Kathy lives and works in the Silicon Valley where she is an Associate Professor of Studio Art in the Department of Art and Art History at Santa Clara University.
 She served a three-year term as department chair from 2015 – 2018.

 Kathy Aoki’s past awards include fellowships from Kala Art Institute (1995), the MacDowell Colony (2001), Headlands Center for the Arts (2003), Djerassi (2006), Val Paraiso (2013) and Frans Masereel Centrum (2013).
 Her work can be found in major collections across the U.S. such as the New York Metropolitan Museum of Art, SFMOMA , the Harvard University Art Museums, and the New York Public Library.